strayMat/cehr-bert/eds_notes.md

 ```
 The training percentage is set to 1 and can be changed directly in the `eds_prognosis_pipeline.py` script which run 5 random seed run by default.

-On APHP JupyterHub, I put dedicated sbatch files with these instructions in the cehr-bert folder.
+The [sbatch](sbatch) folder contains sbatch files with these instructions to leverage slurm and GPUs.
+It is tailored to the slurm configuration of the APHP.